vivian-kwan/adventuregame/README.txt

 Overview
 The project Adventure is a simple text-based adventure game.
+Run and enjoy!